kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 4. My Windows Pods cannot ping external resources

-Windows pods do not have outbound rules programmed for the ICMP protocol today.
+Windows Pods do not have outbound rules programmed for the ICMP protocol today.
 However, TCP/UDP is supported.
 When trying to demonstrate connectivity to resources outside of the cluster, please substitute `ping <IP>` with corresponding `curl <IP>` commands. \
  \
 If you are still facing problems, most likely your network configuration in [cni.conf](https://github.com/Microsoft/SDN/blob/master/Kubernetes/flannel/l2bridge/cni/config/cni.conf) deserves some extra attention.
 You can always edit this static file, the configuration will be applied to any newly created Kubernetes resources. \
  \